This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-Toilet training can be tough on any parent, but training a child with cerebral palsy comes it with its own unique problems.
-Rather than focusing on the additional work needed, focus on toilet training as a rewarding process.
+Toilet training can be tough on any parent, but training a child with cerebral palsy can be even more challenging.
+Rather than focusing on the additional work needed, focus on toilet training as a rewarding process and be patient.

 Is Your Child Ready for Potty Training?

-For some children with cerebral palsy, it’s easy to discern when they are ready to start toilet training.
-But with children with severe cases of cerebral palsy, which limits their ability to communicate effectively, you’ll need to keep an eye on a number of signs that will help you determine if he/she is ready, including:
+For some children with cerebral palsy, it is easy to discern when they are ready to start toilet training.
+But in children with severe cases of cerebral palsy, which limit their ability to communicate or maneuver effectively, you will need to keep an eye on several signs to help determine readiness:

 - Can your child stay dry for at least a few hours at a time?

-- Does your child get uncomfortable when his/her diaper is wet?
+- Does your child get uncomfortable when their diaper is wet?

-- Can you child discern the difference between being wet and dry?
+- Can your child discern the difference between being wet and dry?

 - Does your child seem interested in using the “potty”?

-Children with special needs may exhibit the aforementioned signs, but some have additional limitations that will require a little extra help on your part.
+Children with special needs may exhibit the signs mentioned above, but some have additional limitations that will require a little extra help on your part.

-Children with cerebral palsy will have physical limitations that may make toilet training a bit more challenging, but with patience and perseverance, you can help them overcome their limitations.
-Since cerebral palsy is a disorder that can range from mild to severe, it’s important to talk to your child’s pediatrician before you begin potty training.
+Children with cerebral palsy will have physical limitations that may make toilet training a bit more challenging, but you can help them overcome their limitations with patience and perseverance.
+Since cerebral palsy is a disorder that can range from mild to severe, it’s important to talk to your child’s primary health care provider before you begin potty training.

-Some children with cerebral palsy will be able to tell you when they need to use the toilet, but may need you to hold them steadily each time until they get a bit older.
-Other children may initially need an ostomy device.
+Some children with cerebral palsy will be able to tell you when they need to use the toilet but may need you to help remove clothing or hold them steady each time until they can do it themselves.

-Keep everything as visual as possible if your child has hearing issues.
+For the child with hearing deficits, keep teaching as visual as possible.
 Consider having your child watch you while you use the toilet, purchase picture books of children going through potty training, and teach your child to use hand gestures when they need to go.

-Some kids with CP have vision problems, which makes visual cues and learning a challenge.
+Some kids with cerebral palsy have vision problems, making visual cues and learning challenging.
 Vision problems generally present the most difficulties during the toilet training process.
-For instance, some children’s visual problems are so severe that they can’t see your actions in order to mimic you.
+For instance, some children’s visual problems are so severe that they can’t see your actions to mimic you.

 Teach your child to touch and feel the toilet and its surroundings.
 Make sure you’re always with your child while going through this process.
-Be certain that the bathroom area is clear of any objects that can cause accidents, and never leave him/her alone while using the toilet.
+Be sure that the bathroom area is clear of any objects that can cause accidents, and never leave the child alone while using the toilet.

-Speak with your child’s physician before starting potty training with a child with vision problems.
-Consider having a therapist who is experienced in working with children with visual problems to assist you.
+Speak with your child’s primary health care provider before starting potty training.
+Consider having a therapist experienced in working with children with visual problems assist you.

 Along with vision and hearing problems, some children with cerebral palsy may have intellectual disabilities that will make the process of toilet training extremely challenging.
-Yet, with patience and an understanding of how your child learns things, you can still be successful.
+Yet, with patience and an understanding of how your child learns, you can still be successful.

-The time it takes to potty train children with intellectual disabilities may take months or even a year to achieve, but the process can be easier if you make sure to keep instructions as simple as possible.
+Potty training children with intellectual disabilities may take months to a year or more.
+The process can be easier if you keep instructions as simple as possible.

-For example, instead of explaining how his/her diaper got wet, you can simply point to the diaper and say “wet,” while keeping a blank expression.
+For example, instead of explaining how the child’s diaper got wet, you can simply point to the diaper and say “wet” while keeping a neutral expression.
 Once you change your child, say the word “dry” with a reassuring smile.
-Again, the process may take longer than you’d like, but eventually your child will associate a dry diaper with a positive outcome.
+Again, the process may take longer than you’d like, but eventually, your child will associate a dry diaper with a positive outcome.

-Remember to consult your pediatrician if you have any questions, and consider getting additional assistance if you feel too overwhelmed.
+Remember to consult your primary health care provider if you have any questions, and consider getting additional assistance if you feel too overwhelmed.